Matrimonial Dispute & Forensic Accountant For Divorce

 With 38 percent of Canadian marriages ending in divorce, divorce is common reality for many Canadians.
 While some divorces go smoothly, many do not.
 Unless a prenup is signed, Ontario mandates that property accrued after marriage, which includes shares, income or furniture, must be divided evenly.
 Since spouses might be parting with a significant amount of income, they might intentionally underreport, transfer or hide property.
+This is where a forensic accountant for divorce can help.

 If you or your client suspect this is the case, our team of forensic accountants can confirm if your suspicions are true.
 Even if a divorce is amicable and parties are being honest, you still might want to know the support that you might be owed or that your children should receive.
 Lynch & Associates can help you with the divorce-related quantifications listed below.